 Unemployment in South Wales may be very high, but there could still be job vacancies in London.
 Why is it difficult for the unemployed in South Wales to move to London and South East of England?

 - Lack of information.
-It may be difficult for the unemployment to know about available jobs and available accommodation.
+It may be difficult for the unemploymed to know about available jobs and available accommodation.

 - Personal ties.
 An unemployed worker may have family and social ties in his place of birth.
 He may have children in school or partner in employment.
 All this makes it difficult to move.